esaillar/manou/index.md

     <h3 class="panel-title">Biography</h3>
   </div>
   <div class="panel-body">
-I joined the STORM team in October 1st, 2017 after one-year Postdoc position at Inria Grenoble in the CORSE team.
-From October 2015 to October 2016, I was employed as a postdoctoral reseracher at the University of California Berkeley (UCB).
+I joined the STORM team in October 1st, 2017 after one-year Postdoc position at Inria Grenoble in the CORSE team (France).
+From October 2015 to October 2016, I was employed as a postdoctoral reseracher at the University of California Berkeley (USA).
 I was supervised by Professor Koushik Sen (UCB) and Costin Iancu (Lawrence Berkeley National Lab).
   </div>
 </div>